 – Clouds End:

-Technically the geographical end to Mussoorie, Clouds End is only seven kilometers from the main city.
+Technically the geographical end to Mussoorie, Clouds End is only seven kilometres from the main city.
 It’s a nature lover’s paradise and an ideal location for those who want to go on treks and nature walks.
 With 2000 acres of Oak and Deodar forest creating a massive green cover, Clouds End is a spot that will help soothe the nerves and refresh the senses.
 It’s secluded and away from the din of the main city and herein is where it’s excitement lies.

 – Gun Hill:

-No matter where one is staying, whether it’s a five star hotel in Mussoorie or a budget one, the staff will recommend Gun Hill too as a sure shot visit spot.
+No matter where one is staying, whether it’s a five-star hotel in Mussoorie or a budget one, the staff will recommend Gun Hill too as a sure shot visit spot.
 More popular amongst photographers, simply because of the panoramic views it offers, the interest isn’t limited to just them.
-Even regular tourists find Gun Hill an interesting spot as it’s the second highest peak of Mussoorie and one can take a ropeway get to it, which in some ways adds value to the experience.
+Even regular tourists find Gun Hill an interesting spot as it’s the second highest peak of Mussoorie and one can take a ropeway to get to it, which in some ways adds value to the experience.